McCloud River Railroad : Along the Line

 In the fall of 2013, UP removed the south switch into the Mt.
 Shasta yard, removed their siding through town entirely, and significantly shortened the remaining switching lead into the north end of the yard.

 Cooper's Mill-Milepost M-14.7.
-Site of several sawmills, the first operated by California Pine Box & Lumber Company (1907-1939), then Cooper's Mill and successor owners from the 1950s until P&M Cedar Products closed the mill in 1990.
-The Curtis Brothers plant listed in the Sisson section may have occupied part of this site as well.
-Side tracks included four spurs built 1907 into the California Pine Box mill and removed 1939, followed by several spurs built into the Cooper's Mill.
+Site of several sawmills.
+The McCloud River Lumber Company built the first mill on the site in 1904 and leased it to the Curtis Brothers & Company, who operated it as a cut up plant.
+Southern Pacific originally built approximately a half mile of track, named Long Spur, extending from their main line to the plant.
+McCloud River Railroad acquired Long Spur at the time of the line change and incorporated it into their main line.
+California Pine Box & Lumber Company also operated a factory of some sort in Sisson that may have been in close proximity to Curtis Brothers.
+Curtis Brothers lasted until the middle 1930s, at which time the railroad abandoned the spurs.
+Marty Cooper built Cooper's Mill on the site around 1957, and it continued operating under a sequence of owners until P&M Cedar Products closed the mill in 1990.
+Side tracks included four or five factory tracks listed in the Sisson/Mt.
+Shasta section above built 1907 into Curtis Brothers, followed by several spurs built into the Cooper's Mill.
 P&M stopped shipping from the plant about 1980, and by 1981 only a 458' spur remnant remained.
 Dannon (Coca Cola) built a water bottling plant on the site in the late 1990s that closed in the fall of 2010.
-Crystal Geyser purchased the plant in 2013 and plans to reopen it once the project gets through the environmental review and permitting process.
+Crystal Geyser purchased the plant in 2013 and planned to reopen it , but eventually pulled the plug on the project due to local opposition and complications encountered during the environmental review and permitting process.

 Burk-Milepost 2.8 (1896-1907), then 1.86 (1907-1937), now M-14.99 (site).
 Possibly named after a Sisson saloon owner.
 The original line to Upton and the revised line to Mount Shasta City diverged at this station.